ansible/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

     tasks:
         - shell: echo "This certainly is epic!"
-          when: epic
+          when: epic|bool

 or::

     tasks:
         - shell: echo "This certainly isn't epic!"
-          when: not epic
+          when: not epic|bool

 If a required variable has not been set, you can skip or fail using Jinja2's `defined` test.
 For example::